University of Idaho: University housing

-The University of Idaho offers various options for on-campus housing, including five residence halls (Wallace Residence Center, Theophilus Tower, McConnell Hall, Living Learning Communities, and North Campus Communities) for students and Apartments (South Hill Apartments, South Hill Vista Apartments, and Elmwood Apartments) for non-traditional students or those who need special accommodations.
+The University of Idaho offers various options for on-campus housing, including four residence halls (Wallace Residence Center, Theophilus Tower, McConnell Hall, Living Learning Communities) for students and Apartments (South Hill Apartments, South Hill Vista Apartments, and Elmwood Apartments) for non-traditional students or those who need special accommodations.

 Usually apartments are only available to single parents, married couples (with or without children), law students, and students over 21 years old.
 Theophilus Tower, 3 of the 4 Wallace Residence wings, and one LLC building is only available for first-year students.
 Students can also live in a Fraternity or Sorority chapter on campus.
 Summer housing is available but choices are limited.